Evan Christopher: Career

-Tours with singer-songwriter A.J.
-Croce in the early 1990s brought Christopher to New Orleans.
+Tours with singer-songwriter A. J. Croce in the early 1990s brought Christopher to New Orleans.
 He moved to Crescent City in 1994 and enjoyed varied work before leaving to join the Jim Cullum Jazz Band in San Antonio, Texas in 1996.
 For nearly three years, he appeared nightly as their featured clarinetist and recorded episodes of the syndicated radio program Riverwalk Jazz.
 He returned to New Orleans but was forced to leave in 2005 when the federal levees failed because of Hurricane Katrina.
 He traveled continuously and lived briefly in Paris at the invitation of the city of Paris.
 During this residency, he formed the Jazz Traditions Project and Django à la Créole.
 The latter fused Gypsy jazz with New Orleans grooves.
 Tours with Irvin Mayfield's New Orleans Jazz Orchestra made it possible for Christopher to return to New Orleans.
 He is a charter member of jazz composer guild, NOLA ArtHouse Music, and the Seahawk Modern Jazz Orchestra in southern California.

 Christopher published research on the New Orleans style of clarinet.
 In 2002 he began pursuing a degree in musicology at Tulane University.
-From 2008–2009, he taught part-time at the University of New Orleans and taught an ensemble that performed with Lucien Barbarin and Marcus Roberts.
+From 2008 to 2009, he taught part-time at the University of New Orleans and taught an ensemble that performed with Lucien Barbarin and Marcus Roberts.
 In July 2010, he debuted the "Treat It Gentle Suite", a concerto for clarinet and jazz band with the Minnesota Orchestra.